alalibs/deno_monorepo_starter/README.md

 ## Fish function

-You can scaffold a new app with a online command with this fish function to place in `~/.config/fish/config.fish`.
+You can scaffold a new app with a one line command with this fish function to place in `~/.config/fish/config.fish`.

 ```bash
 nano ~/.config/fish/config.fish